worldbank/metadata-schemas/README.md

 The schemas are defined in the JSON Schema format in the folder `schemas`.
 For more information you can view documentation at https://worldbank.github.io/metadata-schemas/

+## Excel

+Excel sheets formatted for each metadata type are located in this repo in the excel_sheets folder.

 ## Python library

 To install the library run